oualib/chmcp/README.md

 ```

 > [!CAUTION]
-> **Security Best Practice:** Create a dedicated database user with minimal privileges for MCP connections.
+> **Security Best Practice:** Always use `CLICKHOUSE_READONLY=true` in production environments.
+Create a dedicated database user with minimal privileges for MCP connections.
 Avoid using administrative accounts.

 ### ☁️ Cloud API Configuration